girisagar46/django-crud-app-with-github-login/docs/PREREQUISITE.md

 ## Prerequisite

 First obtain your GitHub OAuth credentials by registering a GitHub OAuth app ([as described here](https://github.com/settings/applications/new)).
+Make sure to set the **Authorization callback URL** as `http://localhost:8080/oauth/complete/github/`.
 When you have these make note of them somewhere first.

 Install the project dependencies